top of page

 The Norway Equitable Housing Cooperative has been growing since July 2021 with the help of the Center for an Ecology-Based Economy.
 A small group of local renters and members of CEBE have been meeting regularly around a shared need and vision for equitable, energy efficient, inspired housing in our town to address needs that current rental housing and federally- and state-subsidized affordable housing do not.

-The site we’re looking to develop into 12-18 net-zero units is a half-acre in a residential neighborhood within walking distance of Main Street Norway.
-Currently, we’re putting together viable design and business plans to secure funding for this site before November 2022.
+The site we’re developing into 12-18 net-zero units is a half-acre in a residential neighborhood within walking distance of Main Street Norway.
+We've secured and cleared our site and are putting together viable design and business plans.

 We welcome anyone who is interested in living cooperatively, or in simply supporting cooperative living.
 If you have time, interest, resources, or expertise in budgeting, real estate development, grant writing, Indigenous land rights, farming and gardening, green energy or building and design, please consider joining our team.
 To build and sustain a diverse, inclusive and vibrant community and a thriving local economy will demand innovative housing solutions.
 With a progressive housing bill just passed and funded in the state legislature and a group of committed locals on-board, now is the time to act on this critical issue for our community.